escottkey/dss/DEVELOPING.md

 The CDP data structure is the `cdp`:

 - it has `collateralBalance` encumbered collateral
-- it has `stablecoinDebt` encumbered stablecoinSupply
+- it has `stablecoinDebt` encumbered debt

 Similarly, a collateral `collateralType`:

 - it has `totalCollateralBalance` encumbered collateral
-- it has `totalStablecoinDebt` encumbered stablecoinSupply
+- it has `totalStablecoinDebt` encumbered debt
 - it has `take` collateral scaling factor (discussed further below)
-- it has `debtMultiplierIncludingStabilityFee` stablecoinSupply scaling factor (discussed further below)
+- it has `debtMultiplierIncludingStabilityFee` debt scaling factor (discussed further below)

 Here, "encumbered" means "locked in a CDP".